Osastop9/BlogBlog/README.md

 # BlogBlog
-A Blog application that MVVM architecture fetches data from a Rest API and displays as blog posts
+A Blog application that makes use of MVVM architecture to fetch data from a Rest API and displays as blog posts with ability to add comment